SDU-eScience/SDUCloudDoc/docs/source/storage-service.rst

 		- Copy Files:
 			- Make a copy of a file
 			- Make a copy from a non-existing path
-			- Make a copy of a file to an already exisiting directory path
+			- Make a copy of a file to an already existing directory path
 		- Create Directories:
 			- Create a directory with correct input
 			- Create a directory in home